-There are many compression socks in the market but if you are interested to buy one you can visit www.lemonhero.com.
-For a detailed review, you can check it here.
+There are many compression socks in the market but if you are interested you can purchase a pair on our website or on Amazon.
+For detailed reviews, you can check here.

 How to determine the right size and height?

 Determining the right size is important.
-The secret to finding the perfect pair of compression size - the fabric must not be too loose or too tight.
+The secret to finding the perfect pair of compression socks is to make sure the fabric is not too loose or too tight.
 Too much constriction can lead to serious health issues.
-Below is lemon Hero's table of sizes and prices.
+Below is Lemon Hero's table of sizes and prices.

 Click the link here to view sizes.

-Note: To find the right sock for you measure around the widest point of your calf and ankle.
-To get the right height start by measuring from the floor to the top of where the sock would hit on your leg.
+Note: To find the right socks for you, measure around the widest point of your calf and ankle.
+To get the right height, start by measuring from the floor to the top of where the sock would hit on your leg.